pyaggi/WordStats/README.md

 This program is inspired by the [A problem squared podcast](https://aproblemsquared.libsyn.com/) (finding five English words with 25 distinct characters) by Hill and Parker, and by the great [solution proposed by Benjamin Paassen](https://gitlab.com/bpaassen/five_clique).

-I was wondering if it would be possible to improve both aproches, Parker's and Benjamin's.
+I was wondering if it would be possible to improve both approaches, Parker's and Benjamin's.
 So I came out with two main factors to work with:

 1. Make a better letter colission check.
 I solved this using a signature for every word, the signature is 32bit integer with each bit corresponding to a letter in the word.
 Then any kind of check is performed on those signatures and not in the string.